 An Early Rise & a Colorful Climb Starts Your Perfect Day Kuala Lumpur Itinerary

 Make sure to grab a quick but hearty breakfast at your hotel, or with one of the many street vendors to start this perfect day in Kuala Lumpur.
 You are in for a climb this morning!

 Just outside of Kuala Lumpur, the Batu Caves and their 272 steps are worth an early morning alarm clock.
 The main cave, the Temple Cave, is a photographer’s dream if you can get there before the crowds.

 Take a Grab (like an Uber), or a taxi, or hop the cost-efficient KTM Komuter train service that runs every 30 minutes from KL Sentral to the Batu Caves stop.
 (But sometimes it seems there is a long lunch break for the train service – another reason to start early!)

 Once you’ve arrived, look for the 140-foot-tall, golden statue of Lord Murugan, the Hindu God of War.
 You can’t miss him.
-This is the largest statue of a Hindu god in Malaysia and the third largest in the world.
-Head toward Murugan and start the climb.
+This is the largest statue of a Hindu god in Malaysia and the third-largest in the world.
+Head toward Murugan and start a 272-stair climb!

 …Or of the mischievous monkeys.